 A side project can provide an outlet for your own creative dreams and give you the chance to explore more experimental design, but it can also provide opportunities down the line.
 A good side project demonstrates your skills and your passion to potential clients and employers, and can add to your design portfolio.

 Side projects can lead to you getting the sort of work that you want to do, rather than the jobs you have to take to keep the money coming in, and in some cases a side project can grow into your main source of income.
-You may already have your own side project on the go; if you don't, these are sure to inspire you.
+You may already have your own side project on the go; if you don't, these are sure to inspire you (as will these perfect font pairings).

 Like most of us, the team at Si Digital love a game of table tennis, but they're not so enamoured with the whole business of keeping track of scores and maintaining leaderboards.
 So they built an app to do that, leaving them free to concentrate on perfecting their spinning backhand shots.
 Tivit works as a virtual umpire, arranging matches, logging scores and feeding results through into leaderboards, and the team have made it available for anyone; since opening it up to the public, Tivit has logged nearly 14,000 games worldwide.